 No one could believe it.
 Many refused to.
 Clive Levender from The Miami Herald wrote;

 "I know what I saw.
 I can still feel my father's tears falling on my shoulder as we sobbed together during the press screening of Darker Than Black."

 But, when similar investigation into prints of Beyond The Pale showed nothing but clear, completely transparent celluloid the awful truth could no longer be denied.
 Critics and audiences turned on Shane with a vengeance.
 In its 4th week box office for Crimson Tears fell by half.
 In a sad, ironic twist Beyond The Pale was nominated for an Oscar, for Best Editing which everyone admitted was seamless.

-But that did nothing to stop the sharp downward spiral of Shane’s career.
+But that did nothing to stop the sharp crash of Shane's career.
 For the first time one of his films did not make a single Top 10 list.
 Shane was devastated.
 I knew how much when he shaved his goatee.

 I lost touch with Shane after that.
-Of course he never helped me finance Double Whammy but I don’t hold that against him.
+Of course he never helped me finance Double Whammy but I don't hold that against him.
 We had some good times together.
-Last I heard he was making promotional films for the Romney campaign.
+Last I heard he was making promotional films for Spanx.